PeeringDB: Interaction and Access

 PeeringDB also publishes a .KMZ formatted dataset of interconnection facilities for which it has coordinates.

 When searching PeeringDB, users only need an account if they want access to contact information for organizations.

 PeeringDB's OAuth service can be used to authenticate when using third-party applications.
 About 150 applications had enabled PeeringDB OAuth in May 2021.

 Governance

 Membership depends on two factors: an active PeeringDB.com account and an individual representative who is subscribed to the governance mailing list.
 Each member has a single vote in annual elections to appoint board members.
 Directors are elected for two year terms and are not compensated for their service.

 Funding

 PeeringDB is supported entirely through sponsorships.
 Many sponsors are large network operators, data center operators, or Internet Exchange Points.
 Its finances are published on its documentation site.
-Its income in 2022 was about $216,000.
+Its gross revenue in 2025 was just over $317,000.